 Zeal Shake Ingredients

 Here are all the ingredients in the Zeal protein shake (chocolate flavor).
-I've listed them in order as they appear on the label I have.
+Ingredients are listed in order as they appear on the label.
 Read the list from left to right.
 Ingredients listed at the top represent the most plentiful while those at the end, are present the least.

 |Whey protein concentrate||PEA protein||fibersol 2 maltodextrin|